sveawebpay/php-integration/README.md

 #### 1.5.4 InvoicePayment
 Perform an invoice payment.
 This payment form will perform a synchronous payment and return a response.
 Returns *CreateOrderResponse* object.
-If Config/SveaConfig.php is not modified you can set your store authorization here.
 ```php
     $response = WebPay::createOrder()
       ->addOrderRow(